• Skip to primary navigation

 The SUNGOLDPOWER TIG Welder Complete Package welder features an LED that shows you what is going on with the welder.
 The display shows a digital voltage Amp readout.
 Thus, whenever you need such information, it is readily available.

 As an entry-level welder, it lacks the power required for heavy-duty projects.
-However, the power is adequate for light-duty projects.
+However, the power is adequate for light-duty tasks.
 Click here to see the best price.

 Features